swift-nest/clutch/README.md

 - Tested on macOS/Linux, but unproven in the wild...
     - [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fswift-nest%2Fclutch%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/swift-nest/clutch)
     - [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fswift-nest%2Fclutch%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/swift-nest/clutch)
-- Command set, CLI interface, and configuration could change.
+- Command set, CLI interface, configuration, and error-handling could change.

 ## Alternatives and related libraries
 - [clatch](Sources/clatch/clatch.swift) is clutch done quick, just for scripts.
-    - No commands, no environment-based configuration, no SystemCalls wrapper
+    - No commands, no environment configuration, no error or SystemCalls wrapper
 - The `swift` command works fine if no libraries are needed.
     - Use `#!/usr/bin/env swift` at the start of a script file to run directly
     - `swift script.swift` does the same, without the `#!` hash-bang line